rfordyce/ttt/README.md

 5. Games 170112 through 212639
 6. Games 212640 through 255167

-Due to the nature of my solution, each game is checked against each game preceeding it - therefore the higher the game index, the more games to be checked.
+Due to the nature of my solution, each game is checked against each game preceding it - therefore the higher the game index, the more games to be checked.

 Stage 3 - std::thread
 ---